libra/website/docs/reference/glossary.md

 ### Event

 * An **event** is the user-facing representation of the effects of executing a transaction.
-* A transaction may be designed to emit any number of events, as a list.
-For example, a peer to peer payment transaction emits a `SentPaymentEvent` for the sender account, and a `ReceivedPaymentEvent` for the recipient account.
+* A transaction may be designed to emit any number of events as a list.
+For example, a peer-to-peer payment transaction emits a `SentPaymentEvent` for the sender account and a `ReceivedPaymentEvent` for the recipient account.
 * In the Libra protocol, events provide evidence that the successful execution of a transaction resulted in a specific effect.
 The `ReceivedPaymentEvent` (in the above example) allows the recipient to confirm that a payment was received into their account.
 * Events are persisted on the blockchain and are used to answer queries by [clients](#client).